Michael S. Nachmanoff: Federal judicial service

 Nachmanoff was sworn in as a United States magistrate judge on March 1, 2015.

 In April 2021, Senators Mark Warner and Tim Kaine recommended Nachmanoff to be a United States District Judge for the Eastern District of Virginia to the seat vacated by Judge Liam O'Grady.
 On June 30, 2021, President Joe Biden announced his intent to nominate Nachmanoff to serve as a United States district judge for the United States District Court for the Eastern District of Virginia.
 On July 13, 2021, his nomination was sent to the Senate.
 President Biden nominated Nachmanoff to the seat vacated by Judge Anthony Trenga.
 On July 28, 2021, a hearing on his nomination was held before the Senate Judiciary Committee.
 On September 23, 2021, his nomination was reported out of committee by a 13–9 vote.
 On October 26, 2021, the United States Senate invoked cloture on his nomination by a 51–46 vote.
 On October 27, 2021, his nomination was confirmed by a 52–46 vote.
 He received his judicial commission on November 2, 2021.

 Comey case

-In September 2025, Nachmanoff was randomly assigned to preside over the federal criminal case against former FBI Director James Comey.
+In September 2025, Nachmanoff was randomly assigned to preside over the federal criminal case against former FBI Director James Comey, who was indicted on charges of making false statements to Congress and obstruction.
+The case drew attention due to the circumstances of the indictment, which was obtained by interim U.S. Attorney Lindsey Halligan days before the statute of limitations expired, after career prosecutors had recommended against charges.

+During a November 19, 2025 hearing on Comey's motion to dismiss for vindictive prosecution, Nachmanoff pressed prosecutors on whether career attorneys had prepared a declination memo recommending against charges; Assistant U.S. Attorney N. Tyler Lemons stated he had been instructed by Deputy Attorney General Todd Blanche not to reveal whether such a memo existed.

+The hearing revealed that the full grand jury had never seen the final two-count indictment; after jurors rejected one of three proposed charges, Halligan revised the indictment but presented the updated document only to the foreperson.
+Nachmanoff declined to rule immediately, calling the issues "too weighty and too complex."
+A trial is scheduled for January 2026.